MohamedSabith97/Functional-Doc_HRM/New_Format.md

     **1-  Labour ID,**

-   - Unique Identification number provided by organization to employeee.
+    - Unique Identification number provided by organization to employee.

     **2- Request Date,**

-    - Required Date of Request on Vacation
+    - Required the Date of Request on Vacation.

     **3- Return Date,**

-   - Required Date of Return on Vacation
+    - Required the Date of Return on Vacation.

     **4- Travel Date,**

-    - Date of Travel on Vacation
+    - Required the Date of Travel on Vacation.

     **5- Last Working Date,**

-    - Leaving Date of on Vacation
+    - Required the Leaving Date for Vacation.

     **6- Vacation Type,**